 Indigenous students

 Ngarara Willim Centre is a place at RMIT for Aboriginal and Torres Strait Islander students to engage with their education and to be supported and encouraged throughout their studies.
+Our team offers ongoing guidance with study, living and cultural needs.

 “Ngarara” means gathering and “Willim” means home in the Boon Wurrung and Woi Wurrung language, the traditional custodians of the land where RMIT stands.

-Support and engagement for non-students
+Indigenous community support and engagement for non-students.

 Ngarara Willim News

-Contact Ngarara Willim
+Contact Ngarara Willim Centre

 Phone: +61 3 9925 4885 (9am-5pm Mon-Fri, excluding public holidays)